 Dracaena fragrans, also known as Corn plant, is a popular indoor houseplant among beginner gardeners.
-Its popularity comes from the fact that it requires very little care, yet its beautiful greenish-yellow leaves can decorate your home.
+Its popularity comes from the fact that it requires very little care, yet its beautiful greenish leaves can decorate your home.

 Obviously, you want to keep your plant healthy and happy, so there are some signs you need to keep an eye out for.
 For example, If the leaf tips start to turn brown or you start to see faded colors on them, that is a sign of over-watering, underwatering, or rotting roots.
 The solutions also vary depending on the signs, for example, if the leaves are brown you can just cut them off.
 In colder environments, it might be enough to just move them to a warmer place.